chengly70/parkeeg/README.md

 ACF results (Fig 2): from script getAuto_threshTime_bySide.m, calculates individual and population ACF, as well as time ACF cross below prescribed threshold (0.1), saved in struct variable CharTim

-relies on DFA_fun.m file by Martin Magris, via https://www.mathworks.com/matlabcentral/fileexchange/67889-detrended-fluctuation-analysis-dfa
+getDFA_all.m -- script to calc all DFA coeff, and visualize linear fits.
+Relies on 1dfaSplits[C3/C4/Mn].xlsx for splitting points in time windows, and relies on DFA_fun.m file by Martin Magris, via https://www.mathworks.com/matlabcentral/fileexchange/67889-detrended-fluctuation-analysis-dfa

 ------- MAT files --------